What happens when we die?

 P. S. If you are still skeptical, I would like you to meet my friend Clive and the good folks over at The Poached Egg.
 Like myself, they too believe that Jesus is Lord.
 Clive has a survey he would like to share with you, about who you believe Jesus to be.
 It will only take a couple of minutes and I am sure you will find the survey quite interesting.

-Anarchy is the pursuit for total freedom from any law.
+Anarchy is the pursuit for total freedom and self autonomy from any moral law or moral Lawgiver.
 Man, without Christ’s salvation, in his spiritual condition is a spiritual anarchist, because of sin being a misuse of freedom that God has given us, thus making us transgressors and outward rebels toward His moral law.